-3.20.
+- 3.20.
 The accuracy of habitat area measurement is limited by the methods by which the baseline data was collected and resolution of development proposal plans.
 In this instance, baseline habitat areas have been calculated by cross referencing illustrative habitat plans mapped in the field with georeferenced aerial imagery.
-Post-development habitat areas were measured from the concept landscape plans, georeferenced into QGIS.

-3.21.
-Reasonable assumptions have been made with regards to the type/condition of habitats that could be created, which would need to be informed by a detailed Landscape Ecological Management Plan.
+Post-development habitat areas were measured from the concept landscape plans, georeferenced into QGIS. - 3.21.
+Reasonable assumptions have been made with regards to the type/condition of habitats that could be created, which would need to be informed by a detailed Landscape Ecological Management Plan. - 3.22.

-- 3.22.
 The Biodiversity Metric uses habitats as a proxy for biodiversity, which is a simplification of the real world.
 Although informed by evidence and reasoning, the outputs of the Metric are not scientifically precise or absolute values.
 The generated biodiversity unit scores are a proxy for the relative biodiversity worth of a habitat or site.
 The metric and its outputs must be interpreted with ecological expertise and a common-sense approach.
 The metric is an aid to biodiversity decisions. - 3.23.
-The UKHab Habitat survey was undertaken outside of the optimal survey period of April to October.
-However, species identification of plants present outside of the optimal period is typically still possible based on the vegetative characteristics. - 3.24.
-All dimensions and distances provided are approximate. - 3.25.
-The present study has been informed by Planning Drawing (Paul Gaughan Building Consultants, March 2021) and as such assumptions have been made regarding the final planned design including the precise extent of proposed landscaping and property boundaries. - 3.26.
-Two trees were present in the southeast of the site, however with reference to the Biodiversity Metric User Guide, you must only:
+All dimensions and distances provided are approximate. - 3.24.
+The present study has been informed by Planning Drawing (Paul Gaughan Building Consultants, March 2021) and as such assumptions have been made regarding the final planned design including the precise extent of proposed landscaping and property boundaries.